David-Desmaisons/ComposableAsync/README.md

 	    Highest
 	}

+####  SharedThreadActorFactory

-SharedThreadActorFactory is a factory where actors will share the same thread:
+This factory creates actors that will share the same thread:

 	var factory = new SharedThreadActorFactory(priority:Priority.AboveNormal);

 This option may be helpfull if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.
 Same as ActorFactory priority argument (default to Normal) define the priority of the thread where Actor methods will run.

+####  SynchronizationContextFactory

+SynchronizationContextFactory factory instanciate actors that will use the current synchronization context as the threading context.
+This means that if you instanciate a SynchronizationContextFactory in an UI thread (WPF or Windows Form), all the calls of the corresponding actors will happens in the same UI thread.

+	var factory = new SynchronizationContextFactory();

+Please note that if there is no SynchronizationContext associated with the thread calling SynchronizationContextFactory an exception will be raised.

 ### SynchronizationContext